Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 Key observations:

-Income Protection costs more than Life Insurance for healthcare workers - this reflects the higher probability of injury/illness claims versus death claims.
+Income Protection costs more than Life Insurance for healthcare workers.
+This reflects the higher probability of injury/illness claims versus death claims.

 Paramedics and aged care workers pay significantly more for Income Protection due to higher physical demands and injury rates.